spacemanspiff2007/HABApp/_doc/interface_openhab.rst

 Description
 ~~~~~~~~~~~~~~~~~~~~~~~~

-HABApp offers a special mechanism to textually define thing configuration parameters for things
+HABApp offers a special mechanism to textually define thing configuration parameters and linked items for things
 which have been added through the gui.
 This combines the best of both worlds:
-auto discovery and easy and fast sharing of parameters across things.
+auto discovery, easy and fast sharing of parameters across things and automatic consistent naming of items.

 ..
 WARNING::
    The value of the parameters will not be checked and will be written as specified.
 It is recommended to use HABmin or PaperUI to